 2019 NWSL Regular Season – Week 12

-CHICAGO — The Chicago Red Stars travel to BBVA Stadium to face the Houston Dash on Saturday, July 13 at 7:30 PM CT.
+CHICAGO — The Chicago Red Stars return to SeatGeek Stadium for a matchup against Sky Blue FC on Saturday, July 6 at 7 pm CT.

 Where to Watch

 Stream: NBC Sports App, Yahoo Sports

 Additionally, authenticated regional subscribers of NBC Sports Chicago can view the live stream of the game at NBCSportsChicago.com/WatchLive.

 Sky Blue FC enters the match at the bottom of the NWSL standings with 2 points and a 0-2-7 record.
 Their last match came against the Orlando Pride on June 22, where they would lose 2-1 following an own goal in the 81st minute and increase their losing streak to five games.

 However, both games they earned a draw in were against last year’s NWSL Championship finalists.
 A 2-2 draw against Portland was a surprise result in Week 3 action, but the biggest shock came in their May 4 matchup against reigning champions North Carolina.
 The Courage were held scoreless despite the team’s 28 shots and had it not been for a stop by Merrit Methias at the goal-line, Sky Blue would’ve taken all three points that night.

 This game marks the club’s first match without head coach Denise Reddy, who was let go last Friday.